maniaplanet/documentation/creation/maniascript/libraries/library-shootmania-map.md

 ---

 # Purpose
 The map library mainly allow the users to easily manipulate the landmarks in a ShootMania map.
-It regroup a lot of functions to access the landmarks and their component depending on their type, tag or order.
+It regroups a lot of functions to access the landmarks and their component depending on their type, tag or order.

 # Usage